Hi and welcome!

 I began writing poetry, seeing colors in an incredible new way and felt life inside of me.
 My relationships changed and I went into a quiet, inner solitude.
 Noises were too hard on my ears, my body tingled, and I just wanted to sit with trees.
 I read anything I could get my hands on.
-I wanted to know more about energy and discovered Reiki and became a Reiki Master and opened up the pathway to my own healing journey.
+I wanted to know more about energy and became a Reiki Master and opened up the pathway to my own healing journey.

 As a nomad I travelled from valleys to campgrounds and to mountain-tops.

-Within three days I was back in Phoenix and on the road to return to New Mexico for a Vision Quest.
+Within three days I was back in Phoenix and on the road to New Mexico for a Vision Quest.
 After 5 days alone in my tent and a heart-wrenching, magical (and cold) experience on the land outside Abiquiú in mid November frost, I flipped a coin, turned left and headed to Taos.
-I stayed for three days until I awoke in the morning to the words of a song; “country roads take me home”.
-I headed back to Canada.
-It was unfathomable that I would return to my 25 year government job.
-I met my manager for coffee and handed in my resignation.
-It felt like palpable freedom.
+I stayed in the cutest motel for three days not knowing where to go, when I woke up in the morning to the words of a song; “Country roads take me home.”
+I headed back to Canada in a raging December snowstorm.

 Thank you for reading.